uktechreviews/science-tasks/lesson-3/worksheet.md

-#Investigating Heat transfer by radiation
+#Black and Silver cans (Investigating Heat transfer by radiation)

 In this lesson you are going to investigate how the colour of a surface affects the emitting of IR radiation.